 Dan Cautis

-Dan Cautis was employed by Georgetown University between 2006 and 2015 as Associate Vice President at Georgetown University.
-Within UIS (University Information Services) as Director of IT Infrastructure Operations he was responsible for the university’s Data Centers, Computer Operations, Network Operations, Application Production Services, Change Management and Disaster Recovery.
+Dan Cautis was Associate Vice President at Georgetown University between 2006 and 2015.
+Within UIS (University Information Services) he was responsible for the university’s Data Centers, Computer Operations, Network Operations, Application Production Services, Change Management and Disaster Recovery.

-Currently, within the Georgetown University SCS Liberal Studies Program, he teaches the following courses:
+Currently, within the Georgetown University SCS Doctoral Liberal Studies Program, he teaches the following courses:

 Dan has a long and distinguished track record in managing hardware and software complex products design and manufacturing (storage systems, magnetic and optical disk drives, high performance lasers, etc.).
 Prior to Georgetown he has been a senior executive at companies like Maxtor, Seagate, Maxoptix, Western Digital, Lawrence Livermore National Lab (LLNL) where he led large development teams and developed successful strategic partnerships in China, Japan, Thailand with reputed industry leaders like Mitsubishi Chemical, Pentax, Minebea.

-For many decades Dan has taught Curriculum University and Postgraduate Courses in electrical engineering (at Polytechnic University in Bucharest, Romania, University of California at Berkley Extension) and numerous liberal studies courses and seminars in history of sciences and religion-science relationship.
+For many decades Dan has taught Curriculum University and Postgraduate Courses in electrical engineering (at Polytechnic University in Bucharest, Romania, University of California at Berkley Extension, University of Bucharest: Faculty of Roman-Catholic Theology) and numerous other liberal studies courses and seminars in history of sciences and religion-science relationship.